Dr Anna Gosling

 Areas of counselling I deal with

-I charge £95 per hour for individual sessions, for people paying themselves.
+I charge £110 per hour for individual sessions (lasting an hour).

 I offer video sessions via secure on-line platforms.